bpython/bpython/doc/sphinx/source/configuration-options.rst

 unicode_box
 ^^^^^^^^^^^
-Whether to use Unicode characters to draw boxes.
+Whether to use Unicode characters to draw boxes (default: True).

 .. versionadded:: 0.14